Weru-Stanley/dsc-phase-1-project-v2-4/README.md

 - Universal studios and Fox studios have produced the most movies.

  ## Recommendations.
- Base on the business problem and the findings, I recommend that:
+ Based on the business problem and the findings, I recommend that:

 1.Microsoftstudios can choose to produce either Drama or Action,Adventure,Sci-Fi.